 The images that astronomers produce can shape whole generations.
 Based on the Pale Blue Dot photo taken by the Voyager 1 space probe, Carl Sagan’s moving speech in Cosmos highlighted how small and insignificant we appear in the vastness of the universe.
 But we are not alone, being part of the solar system which is part of the Milky way galaxy.
 And ours is but one of billions, possibly trillions, of galaxies in the universe that, interestingly, are not scattered at random in space.
 In this compact and engagingly written book, French cosmographer Hélène Courtois shows you the next level up: superclusters.
 When it was published in 2014, the image of the supercluster to which our galaxy belongs for me was another one of those generation-defining images.
 It was of such stunning beauty that it stopped me in my tracks.
 Welcome to Laniakea, our home amidst the stars.

-Finding Our Place in the Universe was originally published in French as Voyage sur les Flots de Galaxies in 2016, followed by a second edition in 2018.
+Finding Our Place in the Universe was originally published in French as Voyage sur les Flots de Galaxies in 2016, with reissues in 2018 and 2020.
 This English translation updates the story of how we determined the size and limits of Laniakea with subsequent findings of what lies beyond our local supercluster.
 But first, what is a cosmographer?
 In essence, Courtois is a star mapper.
 The same way geographers make maps of Earth, cosmographers make maps of our universe.
 One of the strong points of this book is its explanations.
 The book is liberally illustrated with diagrams and uses side boxes for more technical matters such as the dual nature of light or the value of the Hubble constant (the rate of cosmic expansion).

 Further research by Edwin Hubble would prove Curtis right and lead to the acceptance of the notion of a universe filled with galaxies.
 From here, we fast forward to the early ’90s where Courtois’s career starts.
 Work up to this point had already established the existence of the so-called Local Group (our galaxy and its neighbours) and nearby (super)clusters that surround us.
 Courtois brought further clarity to the positions of these groups of galaxies.